Raphael Warnock carries Clayton County in Senate runoff; projected statewide winner

 Thank you for reading!
 We hope that you continue to enjoy our free content.

-...DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 9 AM EST WEDNESDAY... * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Portions of north, east, and central Georgia. * WHEN...Until 9 AM EST Wednesday. * IMPACTS...Hazardous driving conditions due to low visibility.
+...DENSE FOG ADVISORY NOW IN EFFECT UNTIL 10 AM EST THIS MORNING... * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Portions of central, east central, north central, northeast, northwest and west central Georgia. * WHEN...Until 10 AM EST this morning. * IMPACTS...Hazardous driving conditions due to low visibility.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
-A Dense Fog Advisory means visibilities will frequently be reduced to a quarter mile or less.
 If driving, slow down, use your headlights, and leave plenty of distance ahead of you. &&

 JONESBORO — Incumbent Democrat Sen. Raphael Warnock easily won the night in Clayton County against Republican challenger Herschel Walker.